Our application policy

 To meet our criteria:

-- Your organisation must be located or have a base within our area of benefit - Bournemouth, Christchurch, Poole, Purbeck or East Dorset.
+- either be located or have a base within our area of benefit, or deliver service within it (Bournemouth, Christchurch, Poole, Purbeck, or East Dorset).

-- Your organisation must have at least three unrelated people on its Board of Trustees/Directors or management committee
+- have at least three unrelated people on its Board of Trustees/Directors or management committee

 - Your proposed activities will benefit people within our area of benefit

-- You have raised or are in the process of raising at least 25% of the funding that you require
+- For Capital Grants Programme – you have raised or are in the process of raising at least 25% of the funding that you require

 - You have a clear case for support, i.e. why the funding is needed, what difference it will make, and how you can deliver it